 Your website may or may not be the only CMS you use as part of your MarTech stack.
 Many businesses use third-party platforms like Medium to host their blog, for example.
 Whether or not you need one or more content management systems really depends on your goals and content strategy.

 Marketing automation technology is usually one of the first tools marketers add to their MarTech stack.
 According to a Smart Insights survey, it’s the most commonly used marketing technology after social media management tools:

-Marketing automation tools are designed to help you save time by automating tedious tasks, and can provide opportunities to optimize your marketing and sales processes through automation.
+Marketing automation tools help you save time by performing tedious tasks, optimizing your marketing and sales processes.

 Marketo and Hubspot are examples of comprehensive marketing automation technologies.
 Hubspot is actually a suite of tools that can help improve productivity, lead capture, prospect nurturing, and more.

 You very well may use other marketing automation tools as part of your stack as well.
 Social media and blog post scheduling tools are examples of this.

 If your main goal is sales and marketing, then your MarTech stack includes your social media platforms.
 Note which social media platforms you use for marketing and ensure your technologies integrate with them.
 For example, you may use a social media automation tool like Hootsuite or Buffer to schedule posts and analyze your performance efforts.